angelhumano/data_warehousing_analytics/README.md

 ![connect_data_tableau](images/connecting_data_to_tableau.png)

 #### Visualizations for each KPI:

-1. **Line chart** showing number of collisions by year allows us to see changes that occur over time.
+1. **Line chart** showing the number of collisions by year allows us to see changes that occur over time.
 This allows us to investigate what year collisions are more likely to occur.

 <br>